4 Awesome Practices for Valuable Sales and Marketing Alignment

 2. Study the New Culture Together

-For marketing and sales alignment to work smoothly in a new country, the entire sales and marketing team needs to understand the new culture inside and out.
-Sales and marketing strategies should reflect the unique cultural context to which they are selling, and to do that well, sellers and marketers both need to have extensive knowledge of the area.
+For sales and marketing alignment to work smoothly in a new country, the entire commercial and marketing team needs to understand the new culture inside and out.
+Go to market strategies should reflect the unique cultural context to which they are selling.
+To do that well, sellers and marketers both need to have extensive knowledge of the area.

-Marketing and sales alignment is just as important as getting each individual team on board.
+Sales and marketing alignment is just as important as getting each individual team on board.
 These teams can work together to understand the culture.
 Sellers can advise marketers with their cultural knowledge of what works and what doesn’t.
 Marketers can then set sellers up for success by providing them with well-researched sales content that will reach that specific region.

-Because sellers will interact more with individuals, they should study cultural norms and taboos to avoid embarrassing themselves or insulting potential customers.
+Because sellers will interact more with individuals, they should study cultural norms and taboos.
+They do that to avoid embarrassing themselves or insulting potential customers.
 For example, while gift exchange is not a common business practice in England, it is expected in Japan.
-But not all gifts are created equal, and certain gifts carry negative superstitions and can leave a bad first impression.
+Not all gifts are created equal, of course, and certain gifts carry negative superstitions and can leave a bad first impression.
 If sellers do not realize these types of cultural expectations, they can damage a sale without even knowing why.

 Marketing teams must also understand the cultural expectations.
 If an organization is setting up a marketing plan in Dubai, they should know that people there appreciate modesty and sophistication.
 Sales content, then, should reflect these values.
 Instead of having flashy, boastful content, marketers should create sleek, modern, and understated material.
 Since people in Dubai often value long-lasting professional relationships, marketers may also want to brush up on their social selling practices.